-LogicLoader supports both NOR and NAND flash devices; however, the usage is entirely dependent upon the available flash type(s) on your SOM (i.e., some Logic SOMs only have NAND, some only have NOR, and some have both NAND and NOR).
-NOR flash devices are linear, memory-mapped devices that can be read in a similar manner to any random access memory (RAM) device.
+LogicLoader supports both NOR and NAND flash devices; however, the usage is entirely dependent upon the available flash type(s) on your SOM (i.e., some Logic PD SOMs only have NAND, some only have NOR, and some have both NAND and NOR).
+NOR flash devices are linear, memory-mapped devices that can be read in a similar manner to any RAM device.
 Programming NOR devices requires a programming algorithm.
 LogicLoader supports NOR flash devices conforming to the Common Flash Interface (CFI) specification, which includes most NOR flash devices used today.
 NAND flash devices are block devices that require read and write algorithms.
-As of the time of writing this document, there is no common algorithm used to read or write to NAND flash devices; every manufacturer requires a unique algorithm.
+Currently, there is no common algorithm used to read or write to NAND flash devices; every manufacturer requires a unique algorithm.